The Vital Statistics Section of the Department of Public Health provides the following services:

 Births that occur outside recognized birthing facilities must be registered by the parents at the Health Department.
 This can be done locally within the first year after the child’s birth.
 If the one-year limit has been exceeded, the birth will have to be registered with the State Office of Vital Statistics using a Delayed Certificate of Birth.
 If documentation required by the State of California to prove the facts of birth is not in existence, the parents will have to petition the courts to register the birth.
 Registering a birth locally also requires certain documentation to prove the facts of birth.

-The Health Department as a Liaison Between The Public and the State
+The Madera County Department of Public Health as a Liaison Between the Public and State

 When you have questions about how to accomplish certain tasks that concern the State Office of Vital Statistics, your local Vital Statistics Office can help.
 This can include changing incorrect information on birth and death certificates, how to obtain state services, and understanding laws and regulations governing these legal documents.
 Correcting information on birth and death certificates requires the completion of an Affidavit to Amend a Record.
 There is no cost to submit one of these documents within one year after the event.
 If an affidavit is submitted after one year, there is a $20.00 fee that includes a certified copy that will be mailed to you upon acceptance of the affidavit by the State of California.
 The local office maintains all the forms that you might need to accomplish changes and corrections.
 We can also refer you to the appropriate state entities when you have a complaint about services you have received from cemeteries, funeral homes, and related businesses.